kingnguyen93/Xamarin.Forms.TinyMVVM/README.md

         /// <summary>
         /// Core methods are basic built in methods for the App including Pushing, Pop and Alert
         /// </summary>
-        public IPageModelCoreMethods CoreMethods { get; set; }
+        public IViewModelCoreMethods CoreMethods { get; set; }

         /// <summary>
-        /// This method is called when the PageModel is loaded, the initData is the data that's sent from pagemodel before
+        /// This method is called when the ViewModel is loaded, the initData is the data that's sent from ViewModel before
         /// </summary>
-        /// <param name="initData">Data that's sent to this PageModel from the pusher</param>
+        /// <param name="initData">Data that's sent to this ViewModel from the pusher</param>
         public virtual void Init(object initData)
         {
         }